RawanAlsaedi/Insights_from_malaria_deaths_in_Africa/README.md

-# Insights from malaria deaths in Africa
+# Insights from Malaria Deaths in Africa

 This project aims to analyze, interpret data visualizations and explain insights using Tableau dashboards.